opnfv/yardstick/docs/templates/Yardstick_task_templates.rst

   context:
       ...

 and then pass the argument value for {{packetsize}} when starting a task with this configuration file.
 Yardstick provides you with different ways to do that:

 1.Pass the argument values directly in the command-line interface (with either a JSON or YAML dictionary):

 ::

- yardstick task start samples/ping-template.yaml --task-args '{"packetsize": "200"}'
+ yardstick task start samples/ping-template.yaml --task-args'{"packetsize":"200"}'

 2.Refer to a file that specifies the argument values (JSON/YAML):